SublimeText/AdvancedNewFile/README.md

 * Windows: %APPDATA%/Roaming/Sublime Text 2/Packages/
 * Linux: ~/.config/sublime-text-2/Packages/

+## Usage
+Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
+If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
+For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage) and [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features)

+**Default directory:**
+If the plugin is launched without folders, the default directory will be your home directory.
+If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.